In this section we explain

 - a fine imposed on the company in respect of an offence under the Companies Act 2014 committed by it, being an offence which is prosecutable by the Registrar of Companies and

 - a fine imposed on the company in respect of an offence under section 1078 of the Taxes Consolidation Act 1997 and

 - a penalty which it has been held liable to pay under section 1071 or 1073 of the Taxes Consolidation Act 1997,

 there shall become payable under the bond a sum of money for the purpose of same being applied in discharge of the whole or part of the company's liability in respect of any such fine or penalty.

 The bond must have a minimum period of validity of two years, commencing no earlier than the occurrence of the event giving rise to the requirement for the bond.
 The surety under the bond must be a bank, building society, insurance company or credit institution.

-(If the UK leaves the European Union without any deal in place, companies which have only UK resident directors will be required to comply with section 137 Companies Act 2014.
+(The UK will be in a transition period after leaving the European Union.
+This transition period is due to last until 31st December 2020.
+If thereafter there is no agreement in place, companies which have only UK resident directors will be required to comply with section 137 Companies Act 2014.
 This is the requirement to have an EEA-resident director).